pc2/JHub-HPC-Interface/README.md

 _singularity build help section_:
 > __-r, --remote__            build image remotely (does not require root)

-Please refer to the offical docs how to use the remote build featue: https://sylabs.io/docs/
+Please refer to the official docs on how to use the remote build feature: https://sylabs.io/docs/

 ### Configuration Wizard for Slurm